GaborFicsor/steezy-spatula/README.md

 </details>

-To create an engaging and informative landing page, I carefully designed the visual elements and content to grab the users' attention and make them want to explore further.
-The site logo, with a catchy slogan, is prominently displayed to give a clear idea of what the site is about.
-The landing page also includes a brief description of the site's purpose and its target audience to make it more relatable.

-The landing page also features a call-to-action button to prompt visitors to register and create an account.
-This button is only visible if the user is not logged in.
-The registration form is user-friendly and easy to fill out, making the registration process quick and hassle-free.

-Furthermore, the landing page includes a section that provides a brief introduction about the me and my motivations behind building the website.
-Overall, I think that the landing page serves as an excellent introduction to the website.
+The landing page is what users see the first time they visit my website, so I wanted to make it eye-catching by having a site logo with a slogan on display, and a short explanation as to who this site is dedicated to.
+The landing page also features a call to action button -only present when the user is not logged in- which takes the visitor to the registration form.
+Further down a short description can be found about me, where I explain the purpose and the targeted audience.

 ### Recipes Page
 <details>